Frequently Asked Questions

 If you’ve been selling puts on meme stocks because the premium looked good and then panicked when you got assigned, you’re in the right place.
 Typical account sizes range from $10K to $500K+.

-Simple — join the newsletter and share the site with a friend.
-WheelMetrics is still very early stages, so if you like the content, word of mouth is a huge help.
+Beyond that, join the newsletter and share the site with a friend.
+Word of mouth is a huge help.

 The Wheel Strategy